-Knowing Food Cycle is so important to many and helps prevent thousands of pounds of food scraps from going to landfills, we wanted to share four ways you can process your food waste at your home during this interim period.
+Knowing Food Cycle is so important to many and helps prevent thousands of pounds of food scraps from going to landfills, we wanted to share four ways you can process your food waste at your home during the interim period when our Food Cycle program was on hold.

 1. Ensure that you're maximizing the volume available in your bucket.
 This can be done by pressing down food scraps as much as possible.
 Many of our participants already do a great job at this!
 You can press food waste down using a plate stored on top of the food scraps (just be sure to remove it before returning the bucket to us) or with a potato masher.
 This also removes air to make the bokashi process more effective.